telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

          // other configuration
     });

-For more information on the keyboard navigation, refer to the [introductory article of the Grid]({% slug overview_kendoui_grid_widget %}#configuration-Keyboard).
+For more information on the keyboard navigation of the Grid, refer to the [introductory article of the widget]({% slug overview_kendoui_grid_widget %}#configuration-Keyboard).

 ## Hidden Containers

 If a scrollable Grid with a set height is initialized inside a hidden container&mdash;for example, when scrolling, virtual scrolling, or frozen columns are used&mdash;the Grid will not be able to adjust its vertical layout correctly, because the JavaScript calculations of the size do not work for elements of the `display:none` style.

+When you handle the initialization of the Grid in hidden containers, it is possible to use some general as well as specific approaches depending on the particular scenario.

-For more information on initializing the Grid inside hidden containers, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#hidden-containers).
+For more information on initializing the Grid inside hidden containers and the approaches to consider, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#hidden-containers).

-## Editing

-Editing is one of the basic functionalities Kendo UI Grid supports and it allows you to manipulate the way the data is presented.

-For more information on the editing functionality, refer to the article on [editing of the Grid]({% slug editing_kendoui_grid_widget %}).

 ## Adaptive Rendering

-As of the Kendo UI Q3 2013 release, the Grid widget supports adaptive enhancements, such as changes in styling and behavior, to provide consistency to the client device experience.
+As of the [Kendo UI Q3 2013 release](http://www.telerik.com/blogs/new-in-kendo-ui-q3-2013), the Grid widget supports adaptive enhancements, such as changes in styling and behavior, to provide consistency to the client device experience.

+To enable the adaptive rendering feature of the Grid, set the [`mobile`](/api/javascript/ui/grid#configuration-mobile) property to `true`, `phone`, or `tablet`.

+When configuring the Grid in terms of responsive web design, it is possible to:
+* Add an adaptive Grid to a Kendo UI mobile application
+* Apply height and positions to parent Grid elements
+* Destroy and adaptive Grid

-For more information on the responsive web design, refer to the article on the [adaptive rendering of the Grid]({% slug adaptive_rendering_kendoui_grid_widget %}).
+For more information on the responsive web design of the Grid, refer to the article on the [adaptive rendering of the widget]({% slug adaptive_rendering_kendoui_grid_widget %}).

 ## Localization

-Localization is the process of adapting software to meet the requirements of local markets and different languages.
-Kendo widgets allow you to change the text messages that are displayed to the end user.
+The Kendo UI widgets allow you to change the text messages that are displayed to the end user.

-The Grid widget provides a way to localize the user interface by using configuration options.
+The Grid provides options to localize messages related to the toolbar, columns, filter, grouping, and paging, by setting the following configurations:
+* `toolbar`
+* `columnMenu`
+* `columns`
+* `filterable`
+* `groupable`
+* `pageable`

-For more information on localization, refer to the article on [localizing the Grid]({% slug localization_kendoui_grid_widget %}).
+For more information on localizing messages in the Grid, refer to the article on [localizing the widget]({% slug localization_kendoui_grid_widget %}).

 ## Export to Excel

 As of the [Kendo UI Q3 2014 (2014.3.1119) release](http://www.telerik.com/support/whats-new/kendo-ui/release-history/q3-2014), the Grid provides a built-in Excel export functionality.

+The Excel export of the Grid provides the following options and support:
+* Export of all data
+* Customization of the generated Excel document
+* Reversion of the cells and Right-to-Left (RTL) support
+* Row types
+* Export of multiple Grids
+* Saving files on the server
+* Export of huge data sets to Excel

-For more information on Excel export and its limitations, refer to the article on [exporting the Grid to Excel]({% slug exporting_excel_kendoui_grid_widget %}).
+For more information on the Excel export of the Grid and its limitations, refer to the article on [exporting of the widget to Excel]({% slug exporting_excel_kendoui_grid_widget %}).

 ## Export to PDF

 As of the [Kendo UI Q3 2014 (2014.3.1119) release](http://www.telerik.com/support/whats-new/kendo-ui/release-history/q3-2014), the Grid provides a built-in PDF export functionality.

+The PDF export of the Grid provides the following options and support:
+* Export of all pages
+* Fit the Grid to the paper size
+* Use page templates
+* Save files by using a server proxy
+* Save files on the server
+* Embed custom fonts and provide Unicode support

-For more information on PDF export and its limitations, refer to the article on [exporting the Grid in PDF]({% slug exporting_pdf_kendoui_grid_widget %}).
+For more information on the PDF export of the Grid and its limitations, refer to the article on [exporting of the widget in PDF]({% slug exporting_pdf_kendoui_grid_widget %}).

 ## Printing

 In most cases, the Grid is not the only content on a page.
 Yet, you might want to print the Grid only.

-To print the content of the Grid only though the widget might not be the only content on the page, use either of the options:
+To print the content of the Grid only, though the widget might not be the only content on the page, it is possible to use either of the options:
 * Print existing web pages
 * Print new web pages

-For more information on printing, refer to the article on [printing the Grid]({% slug printing_kendoui_grid %}).
+For more information on printing the Grid, refer to the article on [printing the widget]({% slug printing_kendoui_grid %}).

 ## See Also